radical-semiconductor/woodpecker/README.md

 ### Can I apply to join anyway if I think you're cool?

 > Please do--we'd love to chat!
+Just reach out to hiring@radicalsemiconductor.com.